Yes, America's Anchorman is away, and this is your undocumented anchor man sitting in.

 I love being here.

-Dick Cheney was supposed to be appearing in Toronto, and he decided to pull out because he said uh Canada was too dangerous.
+Dick Cheney was supposed to be appearing in Toronto, and he decided to pull out because he said Canada was too dangerous.

-You know, this is a guy he has no fear of going to Iraq, no fear of going to Afghanistan, uh, but Ontario uh alarmed him.
+He has no fear of going to Iraq, no fear of going to Afghanistan, but Ontario alarmed him.

 He didn't want to get into that.

-So he pulled out because the whole thing was too dangerous, and I got to fill in.
+So he pulled out because the whole thing was too dangerous and I got to fill in.

-I mean it was a big story up in up in Canada, but it made the New York Daily New Oh, Dick Cheney says Canada uh too dangerous to visit.
+I mean, it was a big story up in Canada, but it made the New York Daily News.

-Uh uh he made the um made the news in the New York Daily News and the Los Angeles Times had a big story.
+He made the news in the New York Daily News and the Los Angeles Times had a big story.

-And in fact there is something quite serious about it.
+And in fact, there is something quite serious about it.

-He gave a speech in Vancouver, and the police lost control of the situation, so the mob outside had him trapped in the building for seven hours.
+He gave a speech in Vancouver and the police lost control of the situation.

-He can't get out of a building now for seven this is a guy who's used to Secret Service protection, big entourage, and he can't get out of a building for seven hours.
+This is a guy who's used to Secret Service protection, big entourage, and he can't get out of a building for seven hours.

 And this is a guy, by the way, with a heart condition.

-I keep getting described now since I agreed to fill in for him as Dick Cheney's body double.
+I keep getting described now, since I agreed to fill in for him, as Dick Cheney's body double.

-But anyway, so he's like he's like trapped in the building for seven hours.
+But anyway, so he's like, he's like trapped in the building for seven hours.

-And um and I have offered that if you buy the premium tickets for the first three rows, as I know it's a big disappointment.
+And I have offered that if you buy the premium tickets for the first three rows, as I know it's a big disappointment, you don't get Dick Cheney and you get me instead, like the mini-me to his Doctor Evil.

 But I will, if you buy prestige tickets, premium tickets for the first three rows, I will personally waterboard you.

-Uh so that is my guarantee to you that if you buy tickets for the first three rows, you'll get a personal waterboarding live on stage.
+So, that is my guarantee to you that if you buy tickets for the first three rows, you'll get a personal waterboarding live on stage.

-So Hillsdale College doesn't take any state or federal funding.
+So, Hillsdale College doesn't take any state or federal funding.

 It's a great educational institution.